usaid-cs/yesterday-i-learned/physics.md

+1. Time dilation can also be thought of as [length contraction](https://www.youtube.com/watch?v=rVzDP8SMhPo).
+An object that is travelling at the speed of light towards you, also thinks you are travelling at light speed towards it.
+And you look just a fraction of your actual length dependent on your speed.
+This allows muons, which would normally only travel 500m before going away, to travel 10km worth of atmosphere.
 1. Shutter *speed* and exposure *time*, being synonyms, are both units of time.
 1. Noise reduction by averaging two photos only reduces noise by [the square root of the number of measurements](https://en.wikipedia.org/wiki/Signal_averaging).
 1. The unit Kelvin does not come with the word "degrees" because it is considered absolute.
 Also, Since the triple point of water is at 273.16K but 0 degrees Celsius is 273.15K, [water actually boils at 99.974 degrees Celsius](https://www.youtube.com/watch?v=rjht4oAByCI).